 Figure 6. (a) Vertical profile of 2-hourly mean vertical velocity variance observations (crosses) and its corresponding quartic fit (dashed line) for a decoupled boundary layer at 0900 UTC on 18 October 2009.
 Also shown are the cloud base height (dot-dash line) and the height of the lower half of the boundary layer (dotted line). (b) Vertical profile of the second derivative of the fit of vertical velocity variance and associated error (solid black line).
-The black circle denotes the height of the maximum curvature of vertical velocity variance in the lower half of the boundary layer, which the algorithm uses to assess the probability of the boundary layer being decoupled.
-Panels (c, d) are as (a, b), but for a coupled boundary layer at 1500 UTC on 18 October 2009.
+The black circle denotes the height of the boundary layer, which the algorithm uses to assess the probability of the boundary layer at 1500 UTC on 18 October 2009.

 covariance matrix of the coefficients of the quartic fit is used to compute the standard error of the second derivative.
-As before, the distribution is assumed to be Gaussian and therefore the probability, $p{\rm de}$, that the second derivative of the variance is negative in 0 < z < h/2, can be calculated using the same method as sections 2.4.2 and 2.4.3, which we equate to the probability the boundary layer is coupled.
-Where there is insufficient data to perform the quartic fit, $p{\rm de}$ is set to 0.5.
+As before, the distribution is assumed to be Gaussian and therefore the probability, $p{de}$ , that the second derivative of the variance is negative in 0 < z < h/2, can be calculated using the same method as sections 2.4.2 and 2.4.3, which we equate to the probability the boundary layer is coupled.
+Where there is insufficient data to perform the quartic fit, $p{de}$ is set to 0.5.